 Billet cranks are familiar because of the shortest machining time of the crankshaft.
 They further need minimum balance due to the uniform design of the material.

 Faults of Crankshaft

 Problems on the crankshaft appear very rarely.
 It occurs when the engine is undergoing extreme conditions.
-The engine parts are strong and robust.
+The engine parts are robust.
 But they involve some basic faults:

 - Worn journals

 It usually occurs when there is not enough oil pressure available.
 If the crankshaft makes contact with the journal-bearing surfaces, it gradually increases clearance and worsens the oil pressure.

 If not taken care of it, worn journals can cause serious problems for the engine.
 This destroys the bearings and causes heavy damage to the engine.

 This occurs when the constant force on the crankshaft leads to breakage.
 This issue usually occurs on the fillet where the journal and web are involved.